Oklahoma State University Center for Health Sciences: Academics

 OSU-CHS offers a Doctor of Osteopathic Medicine degree.
 The first and second years of medical school at OSU focus on the basic sciences, and are primarily classroom based.
 Courses include biochemistry, immunology, microbiology, pharmacology, and osteopathic manipulative medicine.
 The third and fourth years of medical training are clinically oriented, consisting of clinical clerkships, where students rotate through various specialties of medicine.
 These rotations, which provide opportunities for students to develop clinical skills, include: internal medicine, family medicine, surgery, OB/GYN, pediatrics, psychiatry, and osteopathic manipulative medicine.

 Osteopathic medical students at OSU may choose to complete an additional degree to the DO degree.
 Combined degree programs include: Doctor of Philosophy (PhD), Master of Science, Master of Business Administration, and Master of Public Health (MPH).

-OSU-CHS also offers masters degrees in physician assistant studies, health care administration, global health, forensic science, biomedical science and athletic training.
+OSU-CHS also offers master's degrees in physician assistant studies, health care administration, global health, forensic science, biomedical science and athletic training.

 In 2021, several OSU-CHS healthcare programs were highly ranked by U.S. News & World Report in its 2022 rankings.
 The institution was ranked seventh in health shortage areas and tenth in rural care.
 Its primary care program was ranked 42nd in primary care production and 13th in diversity.

 Accreditation

-OSU-CHS is accredited by the American Osteopathic Association’s Commission on Osteopathic College Accreditation.
+OSU-CHS is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation.

 Second campus

-The Oklahoma State University Center for Health Sciences is opening the OSU College of Osteopathic Medicine at the Cherokee Nation in Tahlequah, Oklahoma.
-Classes are scheduled to commence in the fall of 2020.
-This is the first Native American tribally-affiliated medical school in the United States.
+The Oklahoma State University Center for Health Sciences opened the OSU College of Osteopathic Medicine at the Cherokee Nation in Tahlequah, Oklahoma.
+Classes commenced in the fall of 2020.
+This is the first Native American tribally-affiliated medical school in the United States, graduating its first class in May of 2024.